Data issues -

 EU General Data Protection Regulation (GDPR): €20 Million Euro Fine For Non - Compliance

-The Regulation has now been officially ratified by the EU Parliament.
-Companies that haven’t complied with the new law after two years have elapsed could potentially be fined up to 4% of their annual global turnover or €20 million.
+In the UK the Information Commissioner’s Office (ICO) is responsible for implementing the Regulation and will be publishing Guidance on specific issues.
+Companies that haven’t complied could potentially be fined up to 4% of their annual global turnover or €20 million.

 ISBA believes that providing transparency for online advertising is a key element of the Regulation.
 By promoting transparency and respecting privacy advertisers will build trust among customers.
 This can only have a positive effect in encouraging consumers to share their data.

 ISBA’s 12 Steps To Take Now has been developed to reflecting ICO Guidance ‘Preparing for the GDPR’ is essential reading.
 ISBA recommends that advertisers should regularly access the ICO website.